QuantCalcState Tax

 All 50 states plus DC, grouped by retiree friendliness.
 Top marginal rate, Social Security treatment, 401(k) / IRA / Roth treatment, estate tax — and a state-specific Roth-conversion + ACA cliff worked example for each.

 Pick your state.
-Each page covers the 2026 brackets, whether the state taxes Social Security and traditional retirement distributions, whether there's a state estate tax, and a fully-worked $30,000 Roth conversion example showing the federal + state + ACA cliff stack-up.
+Each page covers the 2026 brackets, whether the state taxes Social Security and traditional retirement distributions, whether there's a state estate tax, a fully-worked $30,000 Roth conversion example showing the federal + state + ACA cliff stack-up, plus a tier-specific second scenario (rip-the-bandage in tax-free states, cliff-protective in high-tax states).

 For an all-states-at-once comparison, see the single-page state tax calculator.
 For the underlying methodology, see our methodology page.